MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 ## Step 2: Enable CBA on the tenant

 >[!IMPORTANT]
 >A user is considered capable for **MFA** when the user is in scope for **Certificate-based authentication** in the Authentication methods policy.
 This policy requirement means a user can't use proof up as part of their authentication to register other available methods.
-If the users do not have access to certificates they will be locked out and not be able to register other methods for MFA.
-So the admin needs to enable users who have a valid certificate into the CBA scope.
-Do not use all users for CBA target and use groups of users who have valid certificates available.
+If the users don't have access to certificates, they get locked out and can't register other methods for MFA.
+Authentication Policy Administrators need to enable CBA only for users who have a valid certificates.
+Don't include **All users** for CBA.
+Only use groups of users with valid certificates available.
 For more information, see [Microsoft Entra multifactor authentication](concept-mfa-howitworks.md).

-To enable the certificate-based authentication in the Microsoft Entra admin center, complete the following steps:
+To enable CBA in the Microsoft Entra admin center, complete the following steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](../role-based-access-control/permissions-reference.md#authentication-policy-administrator).
 1. Browse to **Groups** > **All groups** > select **New group** and create a group for CBA users